prometheus-operator/prometheus-operator/README.md

 kubectl delete -f deployment.yaml
 ```

-The operator automatically creates two services and defines three third party resources.
+The operator automatically creates services in each namespace where you created a Prometheus or Alertmanager resources,
+and defines three third party resources.
 You can clean these up now.

 ```
-kubectl delete --ignore-not-found service prometheus-operated alertmanager-operated
+for n in $(kubectl get namespaces -o jsonpath={..metadata.name}); do kubectl delete --ignore-not-found --namespace=$n service prometheus-operated alertmanager-operated done

 kubectl delete --ignore-not-found thirdpartyresource \
   prometheus.monitoring.coreos.com \